Cross-dressing: Societal changes

-Beyond fashion, cross-dressing in non-Western countries have not fully outgrown the negative connotations that is has in the West.
-For instance, many Eastern and Southeastern Asian countries have a narrative of discrimination and stigma against LGBTQ and cross-dressing individuals.
+Beyond fashion, cross-dressing in non-Western countries has not fully outgrown the negative connotations that it has in the West.
+For instance, many Eastern and Southeastern Asian countries have a narrative of discrimination and stigma against LGBTQ+ and cross-dressing individuals.
 This is especially evident in the post-pandemic world.
 During this time, it was clear to see the failures of these governments to provide sufficient support to these individuals due to a lack of legal services, lack of job opportunity, and more.
 For instance, to be able to receive government aid, these individuals need to be able to quickly change their legal name, gender, and other information on official ID documents.
 This fault augmented the challenges of income loss, food insecurity, safe housing, healthcare, and more for many trans and cross-dressing individuals.
 This was especially pertinent as many of these individuals relied on entertainment and sex work for income.
 With the pandemic removing these job opportunities, the stigmatisation and discrimination against these individuals only increased, especially in Southeast Asian countries.

 On the other hand, some Asian countries have grown to be more accepting of cross-dressing as modernization has increased.
-For instance, among Japan’s niche communities there exists the otokonoko.
+For instance, among Japan's niche communities, there exists the otokonoko.
 This is a group of male-assigned individuals who engage in female cross-dressing as a form of gender expression.
 This trend originated with manga and grew with an increase in maid cafes, cosplaying, and more in the 2010s.
 With the normalization of this through cosplay, cross-dressing has become a large part of otaku and anime culture.

+In 2023, Noor Alsaffar, an Iraqi vlogger and model, who described themselves as a cross-dresser, was murdered.
+The killing of Alsaffar appears to be linked to an increase in homophobia and transphobia in Iraq.